 Serial No. Name of the Method Description of the method Other Consideration 1.
-Average Under t his method - (i) If profits are fluctuating, simple Profits Methods Value o f Goodwill = Agreed Number of Years (Purchase) × A Maintainable Profits verage average is taken.
-If profits show an increasing trend, weights may be used. e Maintainable/Profit 00 If profits constantly decrease, " e Annual Profits average or may be weighted 00 the lowest of the profits after adjustments may be considered. average e considering the trend of profits] Less: "Exceptional/Casual Income 00 (ii) Exceptional Income or Expense of Add: Abnormal Loss 00 any particular year, should better 00 be adjusted against the profit of that year.
-Add: Capital Expenditure wrongly charged against profits 00 , 5 4 00 Less: Provision for Taxation (As may be required) 00 (iii) More weightage is usually given to Adjusted Maintainable Profits 000 later years.
-1 ' ments for undercharged or overcharged Depreciation over valuation of stocks to be made, if required) on or
+Average Under this method - (i) If profits are fluctuating, simple Profits Methods Value of Goodwill = Agreed Number of Years (Purchase) × Av Maintainable Profits erage average is taken.
+If profits show an increasing trend, weights may be used.
+Average Maintainable/Profit Average Annual Profits [Simple average or may be weighted average considering the trend of profits] 00 If profits constantly decrease, the lowest of the profits after adjustments may be considered.
+Less: "Exceptional/Casual Income Add: Abnormal Loss Add: Capital Expenditure wrongly charged against profits 00 00 00 00 (ii) Exceptional Income or Expense of any particular year, should better be adjusted against the profit of that year.
+Less: Provision for Taxation (As may be required) Adjusted Maintainable Profits ("Adjustments for undercharged or overcharged Depreciation under or over valuation of stocks to be made, if required) 00 00 000 n or (iii) More weightage is usually given to later years.